badrap/python-app-example/README.md

 browser location bar, e.g. `0`).

 "External assets" in this context mean assets that the app itself hasn't created - e.g. assets that a Badrap user would have manually claimed.
+External assets aren't currently visible in the emulator, and they're only accessible & modifiable through APIs.

 Add an external asset while the emulator is running for the installation name `0`: